victorrblake/hvcalc/README.md

 action: calculate the number of hv required
 export: text with number of hypervisors required

 Currently allows the naming and entry of one server configuration on each run.
+Calculates # of servers required for cpu/memory workload only (does not consider io bound workloads).

 Future:
 - expand to 2-3 options to compare